zopefoundation/meta/config/README.rst

   building a package with C extensions.
 This is used for the ``c-code`` template to work around issues on macOS where setuptools attempts to retrieve wheels and convert them to eggs multiple times.

+test-environment
+  Environment variables to be set during the test run.
+This option has to be a list of strings.

 test-commands
   Replacement for the test command in ``tests.yml``.